proofgeist/JSONCustomFunctions/README.md

  *	BaseElements Plugin version 3.0 or greater
  *
  * HISTORY:
+ *	MODIFIED on 2015-AUG-15 Todd Geist, todd@geistinteractive.com
+ *		forced numbers longer than 17 digits to text to get around JavaScript limits
  *	MODIFIED on 2015-APR-21 Todd Geist, todd@geistinteractive.com
  *		return "?" on error and the actual Error is set into $json.error
  *	Modified on 2015-APR-19 Todd Geist, todd@geistinteractive.com